rubik/rubik.github.io/content/post/kubernetes-tutorial-ii-deploying-an-app.md

 ```

 As we can see, the ClusterIP has no external IP, while the LoadBalancer shows
 "pending".
-That's because my cluster is local and runs throuh Minikube.
+That's because my cluster is local and runs through Minikube.
 If we
 were communicating with a cloud Kubernetes installation (e.g. GKE), the load
 balancer would be provisioned automatically and the external IP would appear
 after a few seconds.
 In this case, howerver, we need to run `minikube tunnel`